SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Company.rst

    -- Richard Stallman

-We firmly believe in **Free and Open Source Software**.
+We firmly believe in **free and open source software**.
 Open source gives you the freedom to use, modify, improve and re-distribute your product at your discretion.
-Time and time again Open Source proves to be viable, and often superior alternative to commercial closed source software.
-Open Source guarantees that the software you use will be independant and provided it has a thriving community, will continue to develop and improve.
+Time and again, open source has proven to be a viable, and often superior, alternative to commercial closed source software.
+Open source guarantees that the software you use will be independent and given that it is backed by a thriving community, it is bound to continue to develop and improve.

-Science, engineering, technology are all collective achievements and we stand tall because, because we step on the shoulders of the ones before us.
-Mathematical libraries, equation solvers, mesh generators, pre- and post-processing tools, parallelization software, network tools, databases, encryption tools, virtually everything is out there, already available, very often at no cost.
+Science, engineering and technology are all collective achievements, and we stand tall because we stand on the shoulders of those before us.
+Mathematical libraries, equation solvers, mesh generators, pre- and post-processing tools, parallelization software, network tools, databases and encryption tools - virtually everything is already out there, readily available and very often at no cost.
 Why not use it?
-Why not give back our own share?
+Why not contribute our own share?

-Of course, we realize Open Source is not always applicable.
-We don't expect that everyone believes in it the way we do, so we are ready and willing to protect the know-how of our clients by all means possible.
+Of course, we realize that open source is not always applicable.
+We don't expect that everyone should believe in it the way we do, so we are ready and willing to protect the know-how of our clients by all means possible.